 6. Navigation

 Navigation menus are like drapes in a room – they’re easily overlooked during a copyedit.
-I usually check for typos, misspellings and inconsistencies (for example, the use of title and sentence case in menu headings), and that navigation is clear and logical.
-For example, FAQs may be easier to find in the main menu rather than a sub-menu.
-I may even suggest a short menu for long blog posts so readers can jump to the relevant section without scrolling.
+I usually check for typos, misspellings and inconsistencies (for example, the use of both title and sentence case in menu headings), and that navigation is clear and logical.
+For example, FAQs may be easier to find in the main menu rather than a sub-menu, or they may be more effective on a product page.

-There’s nothing more annoying than when a prospect tries to book a call or download a resource and they’re met with a 404 page!
-To avoid this, I ensure all internal links are active and lead to the correct page, and that the anchor text is relevant and contextualises the link.
+There’s nothing more annoying than trying to book a call or download a resource and being met with a 404 page!
+To avoid this, I ensure all internal links and buttons are active and lead to the correct page, and that the anchor text is relevant and contextualises the link.
 For example, instead of ‘click here’, I may recommend ‘Get your business planner’ or ‘Book a call’ to clarify the action.

 Linking is also important for SEO, so I’ll check for the number of internal and external links and flag any issues.
-Too many links can be distracting for users, and too few may affect rankings on Google.
+Too many links can be distracting for users, and too few may affect rankings or the user's ability to navigate the site.

 Final thoughts: What’s included in a website copyedit

 As you can see, a website copyedit goes beyond typos and spelling errors.
-It considers factors such as SEO, brand voice, user experience, formatting, and accessibility – things that can’t be pawned off to AI or a generalist editor.
-They require a nuanced understanding of how users interact with digital content – and what prompts them to take action.
+It needs to consider factors such as SEO, brand voice, user experience, formatting and accessibility – things that can’t be pawned off to AI or a generalist editor.
+They require a nuanced understanding of Google search engines, as well as how users interact with digital content and what prompts them to take action!
 If you need a website copyeditor who can help you eliminate niggly errors and optimise your website for conversions, send me an email or check out my Services page for rates.

 Comments